 Medicare tax rate

-The current Medicare tax rate is 1.45% of each employee’s wages.
+The Medicare tax rate is 1.45% of each employee’s wages.
 You must also contribute a matching 1.45%.

-Unlike Social Security tax, there is no wage base limit for Medicare taxable wages.
-There is an additional Medicare tax of 0.9% after an employee earns above $200,000 (single), $250,000 (married filing jointly), or $125,000 (married filing separately).
-Only employees pay the additional Medicare tax.
+There is no wage base limit for Medicare taxable wages.
+Instead, there is an additional Medicare tax of 0.9% after an employee earns a certain wage.
+This additional tax is based on their filing status:

-Example of how to determine payroll taxes
+Example of how to determine payroll taxes: FICA tax calculations

 FICA tax example 1

-You are a sole proprietor with three employees, Employee A, B, and C. Employees get paid on a biweekly basis.
+You are a sole proprietor with three employees: Employee A, B, and C. Employees get paid on a biweekly basis.
 Below is the amount of each employee’s gross wages.

 |Employee||FICA Tax Liability|

-|Employee A||$1,500 X .0765 = $114.75|
+|Employee A||$1,500 X 0.0765 = $114.75|

-|Employee B||$1,200 X .0765 = $91.80|
+|Employee B||$1,200.00 X 0.0765 = $91.80|

-|Employee C||$2,000 X .0765 = $153.00|
+|Employee C||$2,000.00 X 0.0765 = $153.00|

 - Employer FICA Tax Liability Total | $114.75 + $91.80 + $153.00 = $359.55

 FICA tax example 2